Lola Taylor

-Lyubov Bushueva is a Russian blogger and pornographic actress known by the pseudonym Lola Taylor.
+Lola Taylor (born Lyubov Bushueva) is a Russian blogger and pornographic actress.
 She is a winner of the Spank Bank Awards and a nominee for the AVN Awards and Venus Awards.

 Biography

 Early years

-Lyubov Aleksandrovna Bushueva was born on December 11, 1992, in Ishim, Tyumen Oblast.
-She grew up without parents.
+Lyubov Aleksandrovna Bushueva was born in Ishim, Tyumen Oblast.
+She grew up without her parents.
 After school, she enrolled in a local technical college to study computer science.
 After graduating from technical college, she worked as a librarian.
-She left her hometown for Krasnouralsk to help her sick grandmother, where she began working in an optician's shop.
+She left her hometown for Krasnouralsk to help her sick grandmother, and there she began working in an optician's shop.
 She then moved to Yekaterinburg, where she began offering massage services.
 At the same time, she began traveling extensively and participating in film shoots in Europe, which led to her dismissal from the massage salon.

 Pornographic film career

-In an interview, she stated that she did not receive large fees for filming in erotic films — for her, it was “a way of self-realization and raising her rating”.
+In an interview, she stated that she did not receive high fees for filming in erotic films — for her, it was “a way of self-realization and raising her rating”.
 As the actress later explained, “I went there only for financial reasons, to make a name for myself”.

-According to her own words, the inspiration for her pseudonym Lola Taylor came from Vladimir Nabokov's novel Lolita.
+According to her own account, the inspiration for her pseudonym Lola Taylor came from Vladimir Nabokov's novel Lolita.
 Lyubov wanted to be like Lolita, but the producers shortened the pseudonym to Lola.

 In 2015, after a trip to Amsterdam, inspired by Van Gogh's work, Bushueva became fascinated with painting.
-She paints some of her pictures with pubic hair.
+She paints some of her pictures using pubic hair.
 Bushueva held an exhibition of her paintings in Yekaterinburg.
 In the same year, she took part in the TV show “Zvanyy Uzhyn” (Dinner Party), where she admitted that she was cooking for the first time.
 In 2017, she wrote a book about her experience working in the porn industry.

 In 2020, in an interview, she said that she had set up an escort business, accompanying wealthy men herself and also selecting other girls for them.
 In December 2020, she wanted to take part in the show “Let's Get Married!”, but did not pass the casting.